bomonike/bomonike.github.io/ai-evaluations.md

    * Model name "DeepSeek" is <a target="_blank" href="https://chat.deepseek.com/sign_in">DeepSeek.com</a> from China.
    * Model names "Gemini" are from <a target="_blank" href="https://gemini.google.com/app">chat.google.com</a>
    * Model names "Claude" are from Anthropic at <a target="_blank" href="https://claude.ai/new">https://claude.ai/new</a> where it proclaims its "emphasis on what's called "constitutional AI" - an approach to developing AI systems with built-in safeguards and values.
-   * Dracarys2-Llama-3.1-70B-Instruct in the Smaug series, a finetune of Qwen2.5-72B-Instruct developed by: Abacus.AI China at https://huggingface.co/abacusai/Dracarys2-72B-Instruct
+   * Model names "Dracarys" uch as <a target="_blank" href="https://huggingface.co/abacusai/Dracarys2-72B-Instruct">Dracarys2-Llama-3.1-70B-Instruct</a> are in the Smaug series, a finetune of Qwen2.5-72B-Instruct developed by: Abacus.AI China at
    * LLama3-70b-Ins from Meta at https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct
    * DSCodder at https://huggingface.co/deepseek-ai/deepseek-coder-1.3b-base